hashsequence/Linux-Job-Worker/README.md

 * When the process is completed or exit out due to errors the log folder will have a timestamp appended so pids can be reused

+* A second response will be sent to indicate thats its finished with the outputs and error outputs

 * Logs will be outputted to the output and errOutput (up to a certain size from the top) of the response and sent to the client via a response when done

 ```